 Welcome to Iceland!
 First things first after landing, you need to pick up your car at Keflavík International Airport.
 From there, you will drive through the craggy, volcanic landscapes of the Reykjanes Peninsula, leaving you in immediate awe at the country’s untouched and undeveloped environment.

-When your muscles are thoroughly relaxed, it's time to head to Iceland’s capital.
+It's then time to head to Iceland’s capital.
 Despite its diminutive population, Reykjavík is an exciting city, boasting a unique nightlife, modern shopping and some of the best seafood this side of the Arctic circle.

 It’s entirely down to you whether or not you spend the evening recuperating in the hotel or, alternatively, getting a taste of this unique and vibrant city.